Mature Masculine

 Performance

-Performance is the capacity to share your gifts with others—to express what's inside you in a way that can be received.
-It's not pretense or showing off; it's the skilled bridge between your inner world and the outer world.
-It’s the art of making your inner life visible, tangible, and resonant with others, even when it feels risky or uncomfortable.
-Showing up in this way invites others to meet you in the present.
+Performance is the capacity to share our gifts with others—to express what's inside us in a way that can be received.
+It's not pretense or showing off; it's the skilled bridge between our inner world and the outer world.
+It's the art of making our inner life visible, tangible, and resonant, even when it feels risky and uncertain.
+Performance is making a gift of our talents and passion to share the beauty of what we love.

 Performance and the Artist

-The Artist is about creative expression: bringing something from inside out into the world, allowing what’s inner to become accessible, alive, and engaging to those around you.
+The Artist creates through expression: bringing something from inside out into the world, making what's inner accessible, alive, and engaging for those who witness it.

-Toward your craft: You develop skill.
-You practice, refine, and learn the techniques that allow your expression to land with clarity and impact in a lasting way.
+Toward our craft: We develop skill with dedication and patience.
+We practice, refine, and learn techniques that allow our expression to land with clarity and impact.

-Toward your gift: You serve something beyond yourself.
-Your performance is not about you; it's about what wants to come through you, and the way you deliver it to those who are present.
+Toward our gift: We serve something beyond ourselves.
+Our performance is not about us; it's about what wants to come through us and touch others.

 A Mature Artist doesn't confuse performance with pretense.
-His skill in expression doesn't make him fake—it makes him effective and alive to the moment, awake to possibility.
+His skill in expression doesn't make him fake—it makes him effective at serving his deeper purpose.

 The Shadows of Performance